Aashiya25/flowforge-ai/README.md

 3. Enter your API key in the UI when prompted

 ⚠️ Note:
-API keys are not included in this repository for security reasons Users must provide their own key
+API keys are not included in this repository for security reasons.
+Users must provide their own key